zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Changing the Default Settings

-Rails makes changing the default settings for system tests very simple.
+Zoisite makes changing the default settings for system tests very simple.
 All the setup is abstracted away so you can focus on writing your tests.

 When you generate a new application or scaffold, an